teleshoes/okb-engine/README.md

 * Add new languages [easy: now it's mostly automated, we only need good quality text corpus, and some manual tuning]
 * Large scale testing campaign with lot of users to collect information on different user styles (and improve test cases)
 * Check is there would be a gain if all data files are mmapped (our larger language is now 6MB so it may not matter)
-* Handle letters that appears multiple times on the keyboard (With and without diacritics, such as "ç" or "å").
+* [DONE] Handle letters that appears multiple times on the keyboard (With and without diacritics, such as "ç" or "å").
 As this is not handled by the model, this may be a postprocessing workaround (but matching must use a list of coordinates for each key)
 * Make language file build tools more memory efficient for large corpus files (and if it is not enough, use the same trick as the sort command)

 ### Long term / research projects